 Funktions-Cookies sind deaktiviert, die Funktion Wohnungssuche ist nicht verfügbar.

 Are you looking for an affordable room or apartment for your study stay in Berlin?
 At studierendenWERK BERLIN, we are certain to have the right thing for you.
 To begin with, take a look at our overview of the student residencies we offer.
 You can then apply.
 We only accept applications via the website!

-Are you looking for a room or a flat to study in peace?
+Are you looking for a room or a flat?

-Our InfoCenter studi@home will be at your disposal for all inquiries concerning living.
+Our InfoCenter studi@home is at your disposal for all inquiries concerning housing.

 Your team InfoCenter studi@home

 Here you will find offers of other apartment providers in Berlin.

 Apartment owner can also hire their own living space in our Wohnraumbörse Berlin.